-There may be times when whole haul sampling is not possible; for example, if you are faced with a haul containing large numbers of bycatch species, a very long processing time, very large hauls, or insufficient access to the entire haul.
+Whole haul sampling may not be possible when hauls contain a large amount of bycatch, have a very long processing time, or are very large.
 Sampling only a portion of the haul is an alternative.
-The sampling procedure is the same as when whole-haul sampling, but bycatch is collected from only a portion of the haul and your sample weight is less than the Official Total Catch weight.
+The sampling procedure is the same as when whole-haul sampling, but bycatch is collected from only a portion of the haul and your sample weight is less than the total catch weight.
 Visual estimates such as "about 1/2 or 1/4 of the catch" are not allowed.
-If you choose to use a partial haul sample method you must report all sample size calculations.
-Remember, fish tend to settle into layers by size or species in a bin, so you must try to sample different parts of the bin or hold.
+Also remember, fish tend to settle into layers by shape or species in a bin, so you must try to sample different parts of the bin or hold.
+Individuals from all parts of the catch should have an equal opportunity of being sampled.